liuyang21cn/DeepST-Rebuild/README.md

 Test Accuracy: 0.042504

 It looks like there is a potential overfitting of the model.
-I will dig more about the model.
+One possible reason is the limited number of data points.
+Training set has 3480 data points and Test has 240.
+Though shuffle and random mini batch are used for training, the dataset is still not very large.
+The other potential reason is the hyperparameters setting of the model.
+Like number of residual units, learning rate, etc. I will dig more about the model and update.